The war on plastic straws has gone mainstream, but what comes next?

 “It’s like a huge ocean liner, it takes so much for it to start to turn,” said Patrick Cowden, co-owner of Pharmacy Cafe on Person Street in downtown Raleigh.
 “Slowly, this will help push things around, and it will have a good impact on everyone.”

-Cowden said alternative straws can cost as much as four times as conventional plastic ones.
+Cowden said alternative straws can cost four times as much as conventional plastic ones.
 He said he’s willing to spend more in something he believes in, but that it’s still a business decision.

 The Pharmacy Cafe tried paper straws for a while when Cowden and co-owner Daniel Whittaker took over in 2015, but they weren’t durable enough, quickly turning into a soggy heap.